trevware/obsidian-sidebar-highlights/README.md

 **Q: Can I use this with PDF files?**
 A: PDF highlights aren't supported.

+**Q: Why can't I jump to highlights from within Reading View?**
+A: Jumping to highlights from within Reading View is not currently supported.

 ### Need More Help?

 - Report bugs or request features on [GitHub Issues](https://github.com/trevware/obsidian-sidebar-highlights/issues)